ArtSyntax/FastworkTest/readme.md

 ### Testing instructions ###
 ```
- TODO
+ python manage.py test
 ```

 ### DEVELOPER NOTE ###
-This is my first time with React framework.
 I try to develop but I find problems.

-- Mail provider: I can curl to send email.
-But when I call api by http request or mail provider library, a response is 401 UNAUTHORIZED with Access-Control-Allow-Origin.
+- Mail provider: A mail is sent by Sparkpost is usually limited.
+A mail is sent by Mailgun is success but it always drop.
+Mailgun told me to contact Internet service provider since part of their network is on our block list.
+User can input sender's email but it will change to provider mail at the backend service.
+Because it is free mail provider plan.

-- Testing: I try to use shallow to render component for testing by jest but it error at shallow function.
+- React Testing: I try to use shallow to render component for testing by jest but it error at shallow function.
-- Building: I can use Sparkpost library on local run, but the library is error when I run a command, npm build.